mmaryx/mmaryx/README.md

 ## Heyy!
 I am Mary!

 - I work with Digital Illustration
-- At the moment i'm study system development in the ETEC school in Bauru city
+- At the moment i'm studies system development in the ETEC school in Bauru city
 - she / her

 ##